 (2) A person who is not admitted to practise as a legal practitioner in Western Australia does not commit an offence under or breach the provisions of the Legal Profession Act 2008 or any other Act merely by representing a party in arbitral proceedings in this State.

+Note for this section:

-Note: There is no equivalent of this section in the Model Law.
+There is no equivalent of this section in the Model Law.

 24B.
 General duties of parties